 5. Question – How do contractual prepayments affect the determination of credit losses?

-5.1 Paragraph 34 of SSAP No. 43R states that "A decrease in cash flows expected to be collected on a loan-backed or structured security that results from an increase in prepayments on the underlying assets shall be considered in the estimate of present value of cash flows expected to be collected.”
-Paragraph 16 states that "Loan-backed and structured securities shall be revalued using the currently estimated cash flows, including new prepayment assumptions, using either the prospective or retrospective adjustment methodologies consistently applied by type of securities."
+5.1 Paragraph 30 of SSAP No. 43R states that "A decrease in cash flows expected to be collected on asset-backed security that results from an increase in prepayments on the underlying assets shall be considered in the estimate of present value of cash flows expected to be collected.”
+Paragraph 18 states that "Asset-backed securities shall be revalued using the currently estimated cash flows, including new prepayment assumptions.
+Reporting entities may utilize the prospective adjustment method for all asset-backed securities that are reported with NAIC designations that are of high credit at the of acquisition by the reporting entity.”

-5.2 The language in paragraph 34 is consistent with GAAP, and the GAAP guidance related to the treatment of prepayments in the consideration of credit losses was intended to provide clarification for determining the "cash flows expected to be collected" on interest-only securities and other similar securities that can be contractually prepaid or otherwise settled in such a way that the holder would not recover substantially all of the investment.
-These securities are generally accounted for in accordance with paragraphs 19-25 of SSAP No. 43R, which requires that an entity estimate cash flows expected to be collected including both amount and timing.
-Therefore, for securities under SSAP No. 43R, excluding those accounted for under paragraphs 19-25, decreases in cash flows resulting in contractual prepayments should be considered yield adjustments rather than potential credit losses.

-6. Question – Are the disclosure requirements within paragraphs 51.f. and 51.g. of SSAP No. 43R required to be completed for the current reporting quarter only, or as a year-to-date cumulative disclosure?
+6. Question – Are the disclosure requirements within paragraphs 44.f. and 44.g. of SSAP No. 43R required to be completed for the current reporting quarter only, or as a year-to-date cumulative disclosure?

 6.1 The disclosures should reflect the year-to-date other-than-temporary impairments.
 The “fair value” reported within the disclosure is intended to reflect the fair value at the date of the other-than-temporary impairment and shall not be updated due to the fluctuations identified at subsequent reporting dates.
 If a security has more than one other-than-temporary impairment identified during a fiscal reporting year, the security shall be included on the disclosure listing separately for each identified other-than-temporary impairment.
 Notation shall be included on the disclosure identifying the other-than-temporary impairments that were recognized for each respective reporting period.